jscottsmith/damn-that-television/src/content/resume/resume-content.md

 # Who

-Creative turned developer working to make the web more user-friendly, interactive, and accessible.
-Leading the development of highly customized, DRY, and maintainable web apps primarily built with React and the greater ReactJS ecosystem.
-Excited by all things JavaScript.
+Creative turned developer working to create modern web products.
+Focused on making apps more user-friendly, performant, and accessible while writing code that is tested, scalable and maintainable.
+Love all things web, especially JavaScript.

 # Experience Highlights

-**3+ years working with React to build SSR Node apps with Flux/Redux.**
+**4+ years working with React to build SSR Node apps with Flux/Redux.**

-* Utilized modern JavaScript via Babel, ES6 (ES2015) and beyond
+-   Utilized modern JavaScript via Babel, ES6 (ES2015) and beyond
+-   Tested server APIs and client side code with Jest and Mocha
+-   Created database migrations to create new features or deprecate old
-* Configured build systems like Webpack and Gulp to fit project needs
+-   Customized build systems like Webpack and Gulp to fit project needs
-* Worked with Docker and continuous integration via Jenkins
+-   Worked with Docker and continuous integration systems like Jenkins/Travis CI
-* Tested server APIs and client side code with Jest and Mocha
-* Optimized apps for client-side performance on mobile and desktop
+-   Optimized apps for client-side performance on mobile and desktop
-* Crafted animated experiences with the HTML Canvas, SVG and WebGL APIs
+-   Crafted animated experiences with HTML Canvas, SVG and WebGL APIs

-**5+ years working with JavaScript and JavaScript libraries to build modern web apps and interactive experiences.**
+**6+ years working with JavaScript and JavaScript libraries to build modern web apps and interactive experiences.**

-* Using OOP and functional paradigms to build DRY maintainable programs
+-   Used OOP and functional paradigms to build DRY maintainable programs
-* Built accessible custom interfaces to ARIA standards
+-   Built accessible custom interfaces to ARIA standards
-* Always mobile first and responsive, adapted to best serve all devices
+-   Always developed mobile first and responsive, adapted to best serve all devices

-**7+ years experience in creative primarily for (but not limited to) web.**
+**8+ years experience in creative primarily for (but not limited to) web.**

-* Designing websites and user interfaces
+-   Designed websites, web apps, and user interfaces with style guides
-* Creating annotated wireframes and flows for web apps
+-   Created annotated wireframes and user flows for web apps
-* Building brand identities, developing logos, and designing custom typefaces
+-   Built brand identities, developed logos, and designed custom typefaces
-* Background as a 3D artist specializing in animation and character rigging
+-   Background as a 3D artist specialized in animation and character rigging

 **10+ years working with web technologies like HTML/CSS.**

-* Complete knowledge of fundamentals
+-   Complete knowledge of web fundamentals
-* Familiar with all browser quirks, past and present
+-   Familiar with all browser quirks, past (IE) and present (Safari)
-* Utilized graceful degradations or progressive enhancements to broaden client support
+-   Utilized graceful degradations or progressive enhancements to best serve users

 # Work History